 Away from home, young, impressionable, and carrying cash—college students are tempting targets for all manner of crooks.

-So, whether you’re just arriving on campus for the first time, or entering your final year, knowing which scams to watch out for can save you cash.
+So, whether you’re just arriving on campus for the first time, or entering your final year, knowing which college scams to watch out for can save you cash.

 College Scam #1: Blackmail